swyddfa/arlunio/docs/contributing/ci/blog-release.rst

 Triggers
 --------

-This action is triggered when ever a commit has been made to the :code:`develop` branch within the :code:`blog/` directory so that new additions are published immediately.
+This action is triggered whenever a commit has been made to the :code:`develop` branch within the :code:`blog/` directory so that new additions are published immediately.